ManyaGupta-mg/Mobile-App-Issue-Analysis/README.md

 - Which app version have the most reported issue ?

-*More questions and detailed insights are included in the
+*More questions and detailed insights are included in the [Mobile App Issue Analysis Presentation](https://github.com/ManyaGupta-mg/Mobile-App-Issue-Analysis/blob/main/Mobile%20App%20Issue%20Analysis%20Presentation.pdf)*

+## Dashboard